xajeel/Laptop-Price-Prediction/README.md

-Here's the updated content for your README.md file using the information you provided:

 ## Laptop Price Prediction Project

 This project predicts laptop prices based on their specifications.
 It offers a modular and reusable package for future development.
 Additionally, a web application allows users to easily interact with the model.